Configuration

 Setting Env Variable Description

-Storage:ConnectionString Storage__ConnectionString Azure Table Storage connection string
+Storage:ConnectionString Storage__ConnectionString Azure Table Storage connection string with an account key.
+Suitable for dev / Azurite.

 Issuer Issuer The public base URL of this server (e.g., https://auth.example.com)